 Throughout his career Jakub Krako has achieved his best results at Paralympic Winter Games.
 He is someone who enjoys tough challenges and performs better when he competes on the biggest stage of all.

-Krako competed at his first Paralympic Winter Games in Torino, Italy, at just 15-years-old.
-And despite leaving without a medal, he gained necessary experience ahead of the following competitions.
+It was on Italian soil that Krako competed at his first Paralympic Winter Games at just 15-years-old in Torino, in 2006.
+Despite leaving without a medal, he gained necessary experience ahead of the following competitions.
 The best was yet to come.

 In 2010, Krako took three Paralympic golds in the men´s giant slalom, slalom and super-combined visually impaired in Vancouver, Canada.
 He followed that up with silver in the super-G.